Android App Permissions Explained for HappyMod [2026]

 Audit: What Permissions Does HappyMod Need?

-When you install the HappyMod Installer (verified by our team), it typically requests two permissions.
-These are required for it to function as an App Store.
+When you install the HappyMod Installer (verified by our team), it requests three permissions.
+These are required for its core functions.

 Request 1: Storage Access (Files and Media)